moonsettler/hwba/README.md

 ### Display password

-1. User reads HWBA/1/PASS QR code with device (from screen or paper)
+1. User reads HWBA/1/PASS QR code with Device (from screen or paper)
-2. Device creates a symmetric decryption key from Account and SDS using i iterations SHA512-HMAC, uses the key to decrypt the encrypted password
+2. Device creates a symmetric decryption Key from Account and SDS using i iterations of SHA512-HMAC, uses the Key to decrypt the encrypted password with a XOR cipher.
+Passphrase is encoded as ASCII/UTF-8 and is a 64 byte 0 terminated and padded string. \
+*Note: 512 bit means a maximum of 64 ascii symbols or 32 extended latin or chinese symbols.
+Encrypted size is uniform 48 bytes base64 ecoded.*
 3. Device displays password in plain text (display may only reveal a small part of the password at once, not just for security reasons, but also to help manual input) \
-	*example:* \
+	*Example:* \
 	<code>&nbsp;&nbsp;MySu ></code> \
 	<code>< perS ></code> \
 	<code>< ecre ></code> \